 and up until yesterday looked as if it might never find its way out of bankruptcy, came up with a concept car intended to whet the appetites of automotive enthusiasts around the world back when the company was still solvent, by digging into MG's rich history.

-America's love affair with the open-topped, lightweight sports car can be traced back through a lineage of British machines such as the Austin-Healey 'Bugeye' Sprite, and the Triumph Spitfire and TR-series', but it was MG's low-horsepower, minimalist TB and TC models of the mid-to-late
+America's love affair with the open-topped, lightweight sports car can be traced back through a lineage of British machines such as the Austin-Healey 'Bugeye' Sprite, and the Triumph Spitfire and TR-series', but it was MG's low-horsepower, minimalist TB and TC models of the mid-to-late '40s that

 |While the next generation roadster is still a few years away, the brand's new Chinese owners may want to expand the sports car range with a "fixed head" version of the stylish roadster.
 (Photo: MG-Rover Group)|

-'40s that provided levels of excitement few other vehicles could for their relatively low price tags.
+provided levels of excitement few other vehicles could for their relatively low price tags.
 Prior to going into receivership, MG offered a wide variety of vehicles, from the zippy Honda Civic-derived ZR hatchback and ZS sports sedan, to the refined BMW-designed ZT midsize and the ZT-T sports wagon.
-MG also sold the SV, a high-horsepower, carbon fibre-bodied supercar with enough brute force to overturn the most powerful Porsches, Jaguars and Maseratis.
+MG also sold the SV, a high-horsepower, carbon fiber-bodied supercar with enough brute force to overturn the most powerful Porsches, Jaguars and Maseratis.
 While this array of performance-tuned cars represented the bulk of the MG range, only one model had preserved the heritage of the "Octagon" and its two-seat roadsters -- the mid-engined, Miata-sized TF, a car that captures the essence of MG's glory days.